-Well, you'll need to calculate some future lump sum of buying power ("\$LMP").
-That sounds like a Future Value.
-And the retirement annuity you can then draw from that (\$ANN) - that's a PMT calculation, right?
+Well, you'll need to calculate some future lump sum of buying power ("\$LMP") that results from a uniform series of investments from your paycheck.
+That sounds like a USFV.

+And the retirement annuity you can then draw from that (\$ANN) - that's a PMT calculation that you can do by dividing your \$LMP by some USPV, right?
+That's using the very method you just saw on the previous page, isn't it?